MicrosoftDocs/bot-docs/articles/bot-service-resources-bot-framework-faq.md

 - cortanabfchannelwestus.azurewebsites.net (Cortana Channel)
 - *.botframework.com (channels)

+> [!NOTE]
+> You may use `<channel>.botframework.com` if you’d prefer not to whitelist a URL with an asterisk. `<channel>` is equal to every channel your bot uses such as `directline.botframework.com`, `webchat.botframework.com`, and `slack.botframework.com`.
+It is also worthwhile to watch traffic over your firewall while testing the bot to make sure nothing else is getting blocked.

 ### Can I block all traffic to my bot except traffic from the Bot Connector Service?
 No. This sort of IP Address or DNS whitelisting is impractical.
 The Bot Framework Connector Service is hosted in Azure datacenters world-wide and the list of Azure IPs is constantly changing.
 Whitelisting certain IP addresses may work one day and break the next as the Azure IP Addresses change.